Egypt Travel Tips | Visiting Egypt? A friendly caution to think twice, based on firsthand experience.

 Heck, even the police running airport security asked me for money while I was going through the metal detector.

-Yeah, don’t really know how to explain this one away.
-Our flight out of Egypt was scheduled at 5am, so we got to the airport at 3am.
 Shortly after going through the metal detector the police officer working security tried to grab my bag to put it on the belt and asked me for a tip.
 I couldn’t fathom why I wouldn’t just put the bag on the belt myself (I mean, I was standing right next to it?).

 I was so fed up at that point (visiting Egypt has a way of doing that to you) so I just walked past him without saying a word.
 But my bags were promptly searched, mind, and I was frisked twice.